henryng24/oldblog/_posts/2015-3-29-Hello-World.md

 ---
 layout: post
-title: The road to becoming a software engineer
+title: The Road to Becoming a Software Engineer
 ---

 Steve Jobs once said: